 Runners take 1.2 to 2.5 hours from Upper Big Water to Desolation Lake.
 The trail is broad and quite an improvement over the previous trails.
 It is easier and faster.
 The course leaves the Upper Big Water Aid Station on a trail on the south side.
 In about 1/4 mile this trail joins the trail coming up from the Lower Big Water parking lot.
 At this intersection keep going uphill and follow this gently switching wide trail.
 In one mile is a wooden bridge, cross it and stay on the main trail.
-In about 2 miles is a trail junction (mile 54.71).
-Bear right on this trail continuing straight towards Dog Lake (named for water dogs or salamanders).
-Stay on the main trail until you reach a trail junction at mile 63.36, and turn right and uphill to a second junction in 0.2 miles that has a sign indicating you are now on the Desolation Trail.
-Bear left, go downhill 0.1 mile to Dog Lake (mile 56.14).
-Stay left of the lake and on the obvious trail heading steeply downhill to the east.
-In 0.6 miles the trail divides at a trail junction, Blunder Fork (mile 56.72).
-Take the left fork going back uphill directing you to Desolation Lake.
-In 1.7 miles you cross over a ridge and descend into the bowl containing Desolation Lake and the Desolation Lake Aid Station (mile 58.43).
+In another quarter mile is a trail junction (mile 54.8).
+Bear right at this junction continuing towards Dog Lake.
+Continue until you reach a trail junction at mile 56, and turn right and uphill to a second junction in 0.2 miles that has a sign indicating you are now on the Desolation Trail.
+Bear left, go downhill 0.1 mile to Dog Lake (mile 56.3, named for water dogs or salamanders).
+Stay on the left side of the lake.
+Just a few dozen feet past Dog Lake is a new trail junction.
+Take the left fork and continue onto the just completed bypass trail.
+This new, delightful trail is generally level and laterals east (avoiding Blunder Fork, far below) until rejoining the old course trail coming up from Blunder Fork (mile 57.3).
+Bear to the left and continue just over a mile east from this junction until you cross up and over a rise and descend into the bowl containing Desolation Lake and the Desolation Lake Aid Station (mile 58.43).
 This aid station is back country and will have limited food.

 DESOLATION LAKE TO SCOTTS PEAK (Mile 58.43 to Mile 62.34)